benmvp/react-workshop/README.md

 - [Step 1 - JSX](src/01-jsx/)
 - [Step 2 - Query Field](src/02-query-field/)
 - [Step 3 - API](src/03-api/)
+- 😴 15 minutes
 - [Step 4 - Lists](src/04-lists/)
 - [Step 5 - Form Submit](src/05-form-submit/)
+- 🍕 45 minutes
 - [Step 6 - Components](src/06-components/)
 - [Step 7 - Prop Types](src/07-prop-types/)
+- 😴 15 minutes
 - [Step 8 - Custom Hook](src/08-custom-hook/)
 - [Step 9 - Loading States](src/09-loading-states/)
+- 😴 15 minutes
-- Q & A
+- ❓ Q & A
 - [Step 10 - Final Quiz!](src/10-quiz/)
+- 👋🏾 Goodbye!

-### Questions
+### Asking Questions

-- Please interrupt me and ask question!
+- Please **interrupt me** and ask questions!
+Others likely will have the same question.
-- However, unrelated questions are better served for [my AMA](http://www.benmvp.com/ama)
+- However, unrelated questions are better sent to [Twitter](https://twitter.com/benmvp) or [my AMA](http://www.benmvp.com/ama)

-### Zoom Hygiene (for remote workshops only)
+### Zoom Hygiene (for remote workshops)

 - Keep your video on (if possible) to make it feel more human
 - Keep your microphone muted unless your talking
+- Answer each other's questions in the chat
-- Use breakout rooms to get help
+- Use breakout rooms to help each other

 ## FUNdamental Concepts

+Here is what you'll come away knowing at the end of the workshop...

 - Using JSX syntax ([Step 1](src/01-jsx/))
 - Maintaining component state with `useState` hook ([Step 2](src/02-query-field/))